claruoche/TuringTestProject/README.md

 # conclusion
 We made a viable alternative to current AI detectors and threw our hats in the ring for the Turing Test.
 We integrated information retriveal with modern transformer modelling, allowing for the interpreyable retrieval system to combine with modern classification that achieves great accuracy.
 Limitation relent, especially given the use of parapgrasing AI text to provide life like text.
 However, we have overall showed that ML can distinguisg human writing from AI generations in specific conditions.
 Hopefully this adherence to academic integrity and authenticity continues in the future, as ai becomes more advanced and people are greater incentivized to take the easy way.

+# references
+Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense — Krishna et al. (2023) arXiv

+Distinguishing AI-Generated and Human-Written Text Through Psycholinguistic Analysis — Opara et al. (2025) Emergent Mind

+A Lightweight Approach to Detection of AI-Generated Texts Using Stylometric Features — Aityan et al. (2025) arXiv

+Testing of detection tools for AI-generated text — Weber-Wulf et al. (2023)